Startup Pitch Tips (Part 1)

 December 11, 2013 | By Kevin Vela

-Moreover, in my role as a startup attorney, I receive a handful of business plans/pitch decks each week and see hundreds of pitches each year.
+In my role as a startup attorney, I receive a handful of pitch decks each week and see hundreds of pitches each year.
 I see these pitches in my office, at pitch days, at startup events, at workshops, etc. As a co-founder of the Dallas Angel Network, I help put pitches in front of our investors and am regularly asked to judge and provide feedback on pitch sessions.

-Based on my experience above, I’ve come up with a list of 10 points to follow for your pitch.
-I have set forth the tips 1-5 in this blog, and my next blog will include tips 6-10.
+Based on my experience, I’ve come up with a list of 10 points to follow for your pitch.
+I have set forth tips 1-5 in this blog, and my next blog will include tips 6-10.
 Hopefully these will resonate and help you for your next pitch.

 1) If you have a product, especially a cool one, show it off.

 I once saw a pitch by an entrepreneur who had created a beautiful wireless device.
 He didn’t bring it.
 He could not for the life of him explain how it worked during his pitch; though he could have demonstrated it in 30 seconds.
 I don’t think he received a single follow-up call from an otherwise pretty active angel group.
 Investors love things that they can understand.

 Explain things in a way that makes sense to your investors, not to you.

 2) If you’re not good at pitching, get good, or find someone who is.

 This can be your co-founder, your advisor, your friend, your mom, etc. There is no rule which says the main founder must pitch.
 You need to be there to answer questions, but nothing derails a pitch more quickly than poor presence or shoddy speaking skills.
 You have to convince people to invest in you.